jcamier/dfw_LoRa_LoRaWAN/README.md

 done!
 ```

-Next section...getting the Adafruit LoRa Radio Bonnet to work with RPi
+### Getting the Adafruit LoRa Radio Bonnet to work with RPi

 Source: https://learn.adafruit.com/lora-and-lorawan-radio-for-raspberry-pi?view=all